falconry/falcon/docs/user/tutorial-asgi.rst

-Having a comprehensive test suite is vital not only for verifying that application is correctly behaving at the moment, but also limiting the impact of future regressions that will have been introduced into the codebase.
+Having a comprehensive test suite is vital not only for verifying that application is correctly behaving at the moment, but also limiting the impact of future regressions that will be eventually introduced into the codebase.

 In order to implement actual tests, we'll need to revise our dependencies and decide which abstraction level we are after: